php-fig/fig-standards/proposed/phpdoc-meta.md

 code to, for example, understand what type of information needs to be passed to specific methods, or how to be able to consume a class of the project that a consumer want to use.

-By documenting specific elements inside the source code the documentation for that part of the source code will be less susceptible to becoming out of date.
+By documenting specific elements inside the source code, the documentation for that part of the source code will be less susceptible to becoming out of date.

-PHPDoc as a notation has existed for more than ten years now, is heavily inspired by JavaDoc, and is currently in use by a significant percentage of public PHP projects in the field.
+PHPDoc as a notation has existed for more than fifteen years now, is heavily inspired by JavaDoc, and is currently in use by a significant percentage of public PHP projects in the field.

 ## 2. Why Bother?